How President Donald Trump Could End the War in Ukraine Within Twenty-Four Hours

 The war in Ukraine has pushed Russia into a closer alliance with China, emboldening it to consider blockading Taiwan to achieve its longtime objective of reunification.
 Russia could aid China in a potential war with the U.S. by engaging in joint cyber and counterspace attacks while massing its troops on NATO’s borders.
 Therefore, the overriding focus of U.S. national security strategy should be to deter such aggression by formulating a plan to divide this burgeoning Sino-Russian alliance.

 During a press conference held on July 11th, President Joe Biden was asked if he had a plan to divide the alliance of America’s two nuclear superpower adversaries in his second term.
 He responded, unconvincingly, by claiming he did but could not reveal it.
 There have been a number of articles written over the past few years about how the US could do to drive a wedge between Russia and China.
-However, only one realistic proposal has been published to date by another author by former Republican presidential candidate Vivek Ramaswamy.
+However, only one realistic proposal has been published to date by another author, written by former Republican presidential candidate Vivek Ramaswamy.
 He penned an excellent article last year detailing his plan for how President Trump could employ a Ukraine peace deal to split the Sino-Russian military alliance, demonstrating a penchant for strategic thinking similar to Trump.

 Ultimately, the best way to disrupt the Sino-Russian alliance would be to end the war in Ukraine and forge a new Russo-American entente, modeled on the Entente Cordiale of 1904 that ended centuries of great power competition between Britain and France.
 That agreement defined spheres of influence that clearly delineated the lines between both great powers to prevent future conflicts.
 To do so, the U.S. will first need to terminate the war as swiftly as possible to restore peace and stability to Europe, ending the potential threat of Russian nuclear escalation that could cost the lives of hundreds of millions.